stevenranney/stevenranney.github.io/projects.md

 Although I'm not a software engineer, I do enjoy building reusable tools and through my data science work, I've learned some of the principals of good software development.
 I also just building things.
 The Shiny section below helped me explore `R`'s Shiny framework with some extant data, along with webscraping, and some games of chance.

+* I serve on the board of a local non-profit and we need to be able to dynamically update our displayed calendar so our constituents could see upcoming events: [Fellowship Hall](/fh)
 * On CRAN: [AnglerCreelSurveySimulation](/AnglerCreelSurveySimulation)

 ### Shiny apps